dsu-arl/pace-getting-started-dojo2/starthere/file/DESCRIPTION.md

 The pre-made files that belong to each challenge are stored in the `/challenge` directory.
 Files that *you* make should typically be stored in your "home" directory (`/home/hacker`).

 There are several different types of files you can make.
+Different files will have different "file extensions".
 You may have experience with `.docx` (Microsoft Word) files or `.pptx` (PowerPoint) files.
-Some other types of files:
+Some other types of files/file extensions:
 - `.txt` (text) files hold plain text (no images, no formatting)
 - `.c` files hold C code
 - `.py` files hold python code

 To make your own text file in VSCode, click the Menu `☰` button in the top left corner -> File -> New Text File.
 This will make a new text file that does not have any data stored in it.
 Then start typing!
 Try typing your name, "hello world!", or whatever you want.

+To make other types of files, use the Menu `☰` -> File -> New File... and name your file with a different extension.

 Once you have some text in your file, you will need to save it.
 Press `CTRL+S` to save your file.
 VSCode will ask you what name to give the file, and it will usually give you a suggestion based on what you typed in the file.
 You can keep the suggested name, or replace it with your own.